baez/baez/README.md

 # Hello! 👋

-I'm **George (baez)**, a software engineer based in **Vancouver, BC**, with a passion for **computational Earth sciences 🌱, architectural patterns, refactoring mthodologies, TDD, design patterns, microservices, compilers, and model-based languages**.
+I'm **George (baez)**, a software engineer based in **Vancouver, BC**, with a passion for **computational Earth sciences 🌱, architectural patterns, refactoring mthodologies, TDD, design patterns, microservices, messaging & messengers, compilers, and model-based languages**.
 I enjoy leveraging computational power to better understand the **environment** 💞️.
 I'm always eager to collaborate on **architecture, design, and the software development process**.

 ## 🔧 Technologies & Tools: